dynamicpdf-api/php-client-examples/README.md

 For more information, please visit [DynamicPDF Cloud API](https://cloud.dynamicpdf.com/ "DynamicPDF Cloud API Homepage").
 Support for other languages/platforms (PHP, C#, Node.js) is available on GitHub ([DynamicPDF Cloud API at GitHub](https://github.com/dynamicpdf-api "DynamicPDF Cloud API at GitHub")).

-## Repository
+## Client Library (`php-client`)

 * The PHP client project source is available on Github ([php-client](https://github.com/dynamicpdf-api/php-client)).
+* Follow the instructions on that project to install the php-client.

 Running Examples
 ----------------

-In order to install PHP client for DynamicPDF Cloud API, run the following command.
+In order to install PHP client examples for DynamicPDF Cloud API be certain you have first installed the `php-client` library using Composer.

-    composer update

-This will install the package which is already added as a dependency in examples project.
-It will also generate the autoload needed to load the dependencies.

 You can then run each example individually.

 ```bash
 php <fileName>.php